 Mandatory national service would foster unity and bring people from diverse backgrounds together.

-Gene Yaw, JD, state senator in Pennsylvania, recommends a two-year universal public service requirement to promote civility and understanding of what it means to be an American: “We cannot generate enthusiasm for our way of life when less than 2% of our population has put forth any effort for our country.”Read More
+Gene Yaw, JD, Pennsylvania State Senator (R), recommended a two-year universal public service requirement to promote civility and understanding of what it means to be an American: “We cannot generate enthusiasm for our way of life when less than 2% of our population has put forth any effort for our country.”Read More

 Compulsory service would save the government money and provide benefits to all citizens.